WebAssembly/spec/spectec/test-prose/TEST.md

 - the vector type vectype is valid.

 Heaptype_ok
-- the heap type heaptype_u0 is valid if and only if:
+- the heap type heaptype_u0 is valid if:
   - Either:
     - heaptype_u0 is absheaptype.
   - Or: